 Welcome to September –

-As Global Health Corp Alumni Country President of the GHC Uganda Chapter, this is an exciting quarter, because the Alumni Corp will have a new class representative in August 2015.
-Time to hand this mantle over to a new and exciting team of young global health leaders.
+As Global Health Corp Alumni Deputy Country President of the GHC Uganda Chapter, this is an exciting quarter, because the Alumni Corp will take on a new annual strategy of exciting events and community engagement activities, for the movement to health equity.

 GHC Alumni are critical to the mission of mobilising a community of emerging leaders to build the movement for health equity.
 Given GHC’s growth trajectory, there are now more alumni than fellows, providing an amazing opportunity for us to harness our collective experience and determine how we can best work towards improving the health of those most in need, both in our own countries and beyond.

-FOSSFA – This month, the most exciting work for FOSSFA and the new executive is to receive bids and make a decision on which African country will host IDLELO7.
-FOSSFA launched a call to host Idlelo conference and am delighted to know that Uganda is one of the countries bidding.
-I think we are ripe for the injection into community that an event such as this brings into the ICT sector, particularly in discussing the promotion and advocacy for Free and Open Source Software, in Uganda, and indeed in Africa.
+FOSSFA – Uganda won the bid to host #IDLELO7 and preparations are already underway.
+As a member of the FOSSFA Executive based in Kampala, I play a key liaison role in the preparations and in ensuring that we have a successful community event, come August 2016.
+I still think we are ripe for the injection into community that an event such as this brings into the ICT sector, particularly in discussing the promotion and advocacy for Free and Open Source Software, in Uganda, and indeed in Africa.
 The work of FOSSFA remains dear to me, and I will continue to remain active in my support of the mission of the foundation.

 LEADERSHIP – I feel very strongly that I am on a learning path to hone my leadership skills.
 This month I am reading Simon Sinek‘s Leaders Eat Last – it is quite the book!
 I am at the helm of a continent wide organisation and I cant believe how unskilled and unschooled I was when i first accepted to be the leader.
 Perhaps I am rediscovering myself and I am eternally honored to have people who believe in my leadership skills.